blackjax-devs/blackjax/examples/howto_use_aesara.md

 aesara.dprint(logprob)
 ```

-To sample with Blackjax we will need to use Aesara's JAX backend; `logprob_jax` defined below is a function that uses JAX operators, can be passed as an argument to `jax.jit` and `jax.grad`:
+To sample with BlackJAX we will need to use Aesara's JAX backend; `logprob_jax` defined below is a function that uses JAX operators, can be passed as an argument to `jax.jit` and `jax.grad`:

 ```{code-cell} ipython3
 :tags: [remove-stderr]